makersacademy/acebook-rails-template/README.md

 * Create a new post

-* Edit existing posts
+* Edit & Delete existing posts

 * Existing posts can only be edited within 10 minutes after creation

 ## Features we are working on:

-* Delete posts
+* TBC

 ## Quickstart